epsilon537/boxlambda/_drafts/dfx.markdown

 Conclusion
 ----------
-DFX support in BoxLambda is a work-in-progress.
+DFX support in BoxLambda is a work in progress.
 To complete the feature, I need to address the following topics:
 - Add support for multiple RPs, specifically, one for the graphics subsystem and one for the sound subsystem.
-- Constrain the static logic to a Pblock of its own.
-The intent is that the BoxLambda *proper* (the static logic) and its RMs can be modified and implemented/routed independantly of each other, while respecting the Pblock boundaries and the interfaces between them.
+- Constrain the static logic to its own a Pblock.
+The intent is to allow independent modification and implementation of the RMs and the BoxLambda *proper* (the static logic) while respecting the Pblock boundaries and their interfaces.

-I'm not entirely certain about the feasibility of that second bullet item.
-I'll let you know how it worked out in the next post.
+Is the second bullet item feasible?
+I'll let you know in the next post.

 References
 ----------